 If the east coast of the United States has claimed the Maryland blue crab, the west coast has the Dungeness: a leggy, heart-shaped crustacean with delicious meat.
 The Dungeness is so important to west coasters that gets its name from a Pacific coast town, Dungeness, Washington.
 This crab’s season starts in the late autumn, making the crustacean an excellent lean option for holiday meals, warm crab cakes, or for enjoying on its own.
-If you’re interested in purchasing Dungeness crab for your next special meal, the guide below explains all you need to know.
+If you’re interested in purchasing Dungeness crab for sale for your next special meal, the guide below explains all you need to know.

 Dungeness Crab Prices

 |Cameron’s Seafood||$35.33||3 lbs||$39.99|